andizq/sf3dmodels/README.rst

 Installation
 ************

-LIME must be configured separately once the **sf3dmodels** package has been installed with success.
+LIME must be configured separately after installing the **sf3dmodels** package with success.

 The LIME installation is identical to the standard installation (have a look at the `LIME installation notes <https://github.com/andizq/lime/tree/sf3dmodels>`_ section).